newptcai/RandomTree.jl/README.md

 The package also provides a simply function for drawing trees.

 You can use `RandomTree.jl` as a library in your code, in Julia REPL, or in a Jupyter notebook.
-It can also run as a standalone script.
+It can also run as a stand-alone script.

 The generation of conditional Galton-Watson trees uses [a very efficient algorithm](https://search.proquest.com/openview/8fe4ed7479bf9d0df48152a6b91e6191/1?cbl=666313&pq-origsite=gscholar)